 The most banal filter which we can apply is to use support/resistance levels to confirm the input.
 After all, as you know, a pin bar, formed at a strong support/resistance level, is a good trading setup.

 For example, after receiving a signal about the formation of a bullish pin bar, draw a horizontal line near its tail.

-After that, we remove the chart and see if this level really constitutes strong support.
+After that, we remove the chart and see if this level constitutes strong support.
 In this case, the price tested the level at least 3 times in the previous two days.
-This can be considered a good confirmation for the bullish pattern of a pin bar.
+This can be considered a good confirmation of the bullish pattern of a pin bar.